NEW WORKSHOP Developing & Communicating Sound Organisational Policy & Procedures

 2 Day Workshop

-- Know how to plan for and deliver quality evaluation that is fit for purpose and audience
+- Know how to plan for long-term management and evaluation

 Free copy of The Australian Policy Handbook